julianmak/NEMO-related/docs/compilation_notes/nemo40.rst

   would pull the official version

 A similar procedure to specify compilers and where XIOS lives needs to be done for NEMO.
-Again, because I of the compilers I am using:
+Again, because of the compilers I am using:

 .. code-block :: bash